irenium/ebook_hacking/README.md

 * Maze Runner series by James Dashner
 * Divergent series by Veronica Roth (I couldn't even bear finishing this series)

+Notably, for each series, I tried to use the NLTK library to tag all proper pronouns in a given book, in an attempt to extract a list of all characters in the book (after all, I don't remember all the minor characters from books that I read 5 years ago).
+I found out that the library was unable to successfully tag all of the proper pronouns.
+I did not expect the code to be able to distinguish between places and names ("Hogwarts" and "Harry" are both proper pronouns).
+I was disappointed to find that the code was tagging random words like "Please" and "Unless" which are definitely not proper pronouns.
+I attempted to also filter out tagged words which occurred less than 4 times.
+This assumes that characters who are only mentioned 3 times are insignificant to the story (i.e., I do not even consider them to be minor characters).
+In the end, I had to do a lot of manual editing.
+I sorted the output by frequency of occurrence, and deleted words from the bottom of the list which were clearly not names.
+For all words that I was unsure of, I looked each up online to figure out if it was actually a character or not.
+For instance "Felrook" from the Beyonders series is a location, not a person (and I could not remember this).

 ## Key Results ##

 ![hp1_bychapter.png](https://bitbucket.org/repo/Mx7pKn/images/1442896934-hp1_bychapter.png)
 ![hp2_bychapter.png](https://bitbucket.org/repo/Mx7pKn/images/2211721534-hp2_bychapter.png)
 ![hp3_bychapter.png](https://bitbucket.org/repo/Mx7pKn/images/3349945148-hp3_bychapter.png)